If the Hathorn Hall bell has a slightly different tone these days, it’s due to a new mechanism that rings the bell in a slightly different manner.

 The space and programming in Chase Hall dedicated to creating belonging and community now has a name that communicates exactly that.
 As of yesterday, the former Office of Intercultural Education is now the Student Center for Belonging and Community.

 What’s in a name?
 History, for one.
-Thirty-two years ago, six student groups came together to push the college to create a multicultural center.
+Thirty-one years ago, six student groups came together to push the college to create a multicultural center.
 On Thursday, at a reception to announce the new name and celebrate the new year, Tonya Bailey-Curry, an associate dean and director of the center, noted how the new name honors all Bates people who have worked to create belonging and community for students over the years.

 Moments from the Annual OIE Welcome Reception in Chase Hall on September 5, 2024.